-Although original incomplete data consists of missing values as well as existing values, RDI cannot utilize the missing values to explicitly train the imputation network because missing values do not have ground truth.
-To deal with this issue, RDIS is designed, which adds self-training to RDI to train imputation utilizing the missing values in the original incomplete data (Figure 1(b), bottom).
-Self-training \cite{tarvainen2017mean, berthelot2019mixmatch} is one of the methods in semi-supervised learning (SSL), which generates pseudo labels as ground truth of unlabeled data using pre-trained models trained with labeled data.
-Similarly, RDIS applies pseudo values generated from a pre-trained model with RDI, as ground truth of the missing values.
-However, not every pseudo value is reliable, so we calculate the entropy of the pseudo values to measure the reliability of each pseudo value.
+Although incomplete data consists of missing and observed values, RDI only utilizes the observed values to train the imputation model because missing values do not have ground truth.
+To deal with this issue, RDIS is designed, which adds self-training to RDI to train the imputation model utilizing the missing values in the original incomplete data.
+Self-training is part of SSL using pseudo labels generated from a teacher (pre-trained) model on unlabeled data.
+Self-training with the pseudo label is usually used in deterministic tasks, but we propose \textit{pseudo values} instead of pseudo labels since we aim to generate continuous values.
+RDIS has three main steps: 1) train the teacher (pre-trained) models using RDI, 2) use the teachers to generate pseudo values on missing values, and 3) train each model on the combination of observed values and pseudo values.
+Then, not every pseudo value is reliable, so we calculate the entropy of the pseudo values to measure the confidence of each pseudo value.
 To the best of our knowledge, this paper makes the first attempt to adopt self-training in a task of imputation.

 In summary, the contributions of this paper are three-fold: \begin{itemize} \item We propose RDI to train imputation explicitly.
-While the previous methods learn imputation by reconstructing the existing values in the incomplete data, RDI trains imputation directly.
-Since RDI randomly removes the existing values in the incomplete data, numerous augmented data can be generated.
+While the previous methods learn imputation by reconstructing the observed values in the incomplete data, RDI trains imputation directly.
+Since RDI randomly removes the observed values in the incomplete data, numerous augmented data can be generated.
 Therefore, we adopt ensemble learning by training multiple models with such augmented data. \item We propose RDIS, which combines self-training with RDI to exploit missing values in incomplete data by generating pseudo values.
-To measure the reliability of pseudo values, we calculate the entropy by utilizing the ensemble model pre-trained by RDI. \item We evaluate our method on two multivariate time-series real-world datasets: air quality dataset and gas sensor dataset.
-Experimental results show that our method obtains higher performance than the state-of-the-art models for imputation accuracy. \end{itemize}
+To measure the reliability of pseudo values, we calculate the entropy by utilizing the ensemble model pre-trained by RDI. \item We evaluate our method on two multivariate real-world datasets: air quality and gas sensor datasets.
+Experimental results show that our method performs better than the previous models for imputation accuracy. \end{itemize}